-- Review the Investment Policy annually and put forward changes to the Board of Directors for recommendation to Cabinet; - Recommend to the Board of Directors the appointment of agents, advisors and investment managers and their termination if necessary; - Recommend to the Board of Directors new and/or modified investment manager mandates, and the benchmark portfolio; - Monitor and report quarterly to the Board of Directors on investment performance of the total Fund, Asset Mix Classes and investment manager(s) to the respective benchmarks; - Monitor compliance of investment manager(s) to their respective mandates and the policy; and - Report the financial position of the Fund to the Board of Directors.
-This report will include the opinions of WSCB auditors and actuary.
+- review the Investment Policy annually and put forward changes to the Board of Directors for recommendation to Cabinet; - recommend to the Board of Directors the appointment of agents, advisors and investment managers and their termination if necessary; - recommend to the Board of Directors new and/or modified investment manager mandates, and the benchmark portfolio; - monitor and report quarterly to the Board of Directors on investment performance of the total Fund, Asset Mix Classes and investment manager(s) to the respective benchmarks; - monitor compliance of investment manager(s) to their respective mandates and the policy; and - report the financial position of the Fund to the Board of Directors.
+This report will include the opinions of the board's auditors and actuary.